Climate Action Plan

 Hi I did the survey but missed the comment box so here are my comments: I live near Lion's Park, Paris and I appreciate the efforts that are made to keep the park nice.
 However I notice that the county uses A TON of gas powered equipment, multiple riding mowers, golf carts, leaf blowers, weed trimmers etc. Small gas powered motors are disproportionately high in emissions and I'm wondering if the county plans on transitioning to electric in it's plans to go carbon neutral?
 Would also love to see the county start prioritizing native plants and supporting pollinators instead of so much focus on lights, sculptures, gazebos etc. I have seen a huge reduction in the amount of bees this summer (like maybe 95% gone compared to previous years).
 Also having major issues with invasive species in yards and forests, lately especially jumping worms and some kind of plant with burrs that smothers all other plants in the spring.
 Would really appreciate if the county could educate and support the community to fight back against invasive species especially to preserve the natural areas that make Brant special.
 And we need municipal composting and proper recycling.

-Jacqueline asked about 1 month ago
+Jacqueline asked 4 months ago

 Thank you for completing the survey and providing valuable feedback on priorities and potential solutions.